moyano83/Spring-In-Action/README.md

 ### Getting started with Reactor
 #### Diagramming reactive flows
-Reactive flows are often illustrated with marble diagrams, which depicts a timeline of data as it flows through a Flux (a Publisher representing a pipeline of zero, one, or many -potentially infinite- data items), or Mono (a Publisher representing a pipeline of no more than one data items) at the top, an operation in the middle, and the timeline of the resulting Flux or Mono at the bottom.
+Reactive flows are often illustrated with marble diagrams, which depicts a timeline of data as it flows through a Flux (a Publisher representing a pipeline of zero, one, or many -potentially infinitedata items), or Mono (a Publisher representing a pipeline of no more than one data items) at the top, an operation in the middle, and the timeline of the resulting Flux or Mono at the bottom.